ConCarolinas 2019 / Deep South Con 57 thoughts, experiences & rebirth

-Every year, DeepSouthCon gives out two major awards – Phoenix and Rebel – and another optional award called the Rubble.
+Every year since the early 60s, DeepSouthCon gives out two major awards – Phoenix and Rebel – and another optional award called the Rubble.
 When I was a DeepSouthCon Con Chair, I gave them to Jerry Pournelle , one of my favorite authors.
-One of my highlights of my con running life.
+This was one of my highlights of my con running life.
 We also gave the Rebel award to Albin Johnson – founder of the 501st.

 The Rebel Award is a lifetime achievement award for a science fiction fan who has done a great deal for Southern Fandom.
 They gave it to Jeff Smith (JustUs Productions) and myself.
 Between me and Jeff, we have been involved with almost 100 cons, not all gaming MACE events.
 Many of them were in fact fandom events, although those giving us the award probably did not know that.
 I suppose they saw the body of work that they knew of, between the both of us and gave it to us.